8 Mae’s Journey to Space

 Finally on September 12, 1992, Mae Jemison boarded the Space Shuttle Endeavour at the Kennedy Space Center in Florida along with her crew members.
-The space crew included mission commander Robert L Gibson, Mark Lee as the pay-load specialist and Jan Davis was a mission specialist.
+The space crew included mission commander Robert L Gibson, Mark Lee as the pay-load specialist, and Jan Davis was a mission specialist.
 Mark and Jan were the first married couple in space.
-Also Mamoru Mohri from NASDA (National Space Development Agency) from Japan was the first person from his country on the shuttle.
-Their mission was called STS-47 and they completed scientific experiments in space and learn more about how the human body works in zero gravity.
+Also Mamoru Mohri from NASDA (the National Space Development Agency) from Japan was the first Japanese person to fly on a NASA mission.
+Their mission was called STS-47 and they completed scientific experiments in space and learn more about how the human body works in zero gravity3.

 Mae’s role on board was the mission specialist.
 For eight days, Mae and her fellow astronauts floated in space, working on their experiments.
 In total, they conducted forty-three experiments.
 They wanted to learn more about weightlessness and the loss of calcium.
-Calcium is an important vitamin in bones.
+Calcium is an important mineral in bones.
 The loss of calcium in bones is called osteoporosis.
-Everyone loses calcium, but women lose calcium faster the longer they stay in space.
+Everyone loses calcium, but women lose calcium faster the longer they stay in space compared to men.
 Mae also completed experiments on motion sickness and how to prevent it in space.
-She studied how biofeedback can help a person control motion sickness without the use of medication.
-A special experiment Mae conduct was to study if tadpoles developed into frogs in a microgravity environment.
-Her results were that the tadpoles were “right on track” and developed into healthy frogs.
+She studied how biofeedback can help a person control motion sickness without the use of medication3.
+Medication often has side effects like drowsiness that is dangerous for astronauts in space.
+Biofeedback uses electronic sensors to measure your breathing and heart rate.
+Using those measurements astronauts do mental training to control their motion sickness4.
+Another experiment Mae conducted was to study if tadpoles (baby frogs) developed into frogs in a microgravity environment.
+Her results were that the tadpoles developed into healthy frogs even in no gravity3.

 From space, Mae could see our beautiful blue planet.
 She took pictures of the Earth to study its environment and changes over time.
 Mae and her team worked hard every day, making important discoveries.
-On September 20, 1992, the Space Shuttle Endeavour safely landed back on Earth at the Kennedy Space Center.
 Mae’s journey to space had come to an end, but her impact on the world had just begun.
-Mae Jemison’s flight into space was a historic event, and she would forever be remembered as the first African American woman astronaut who went to space!
+Mae Jemison’s flight into space was a historic event, and she would forever be remembered as the first African American woman astronaut who went to space3!

 abordado